 However, linen can also be farmed in a more environmentally friendly way.

-Cotton can be found in all different garments.
-From sweatshirts to underwear, cotton is a super versatile material that’s in high demand across the globe.
+Cotton can be found in many different garments.
+From sweatshirts to underwear, cotton is a versatile material that’s in high demand across the globe.

 Organic cotton farming is carried out globally.
-Farm land is treated to remove any toxins and sufficient time is given to cleanse the land.
-Fertilizers and pesticides are not used and the cotton plants are not genetically modified.
+Farmland is treated to remove toxins and sufficient time is given to cleanse the land.
+Fertilisers and pesticides aren't used and the cotton plants aren't genetically modified.

 Another main play in the clothing industry is polyester.
-It can be found in 60 percent of clothing, but why?
-Well, it’s popular due to its stretchiness, comfort and overall durability.
+It can be found in 60% of clothing due to its stretchiness, comfort and overall durability.

-However, polyester can be created from recycled plastic which is much more sustainable for the environment.
-Many manufacturers are currently using recycled plastic from bottles to add to their polyester.
+Polyester can be created from recycled plastic which is much more environmentally sustainable.
+Many manufacturers currently use recycled plastic bottles or post-consumer waste for polyester manufacturing.

 Bamboo is a sustainable fashion material quickly gaining popularity for garments and trims.
 It has many similar properties to cotton, yet is softer on the skin and slightly less durable, making it ideal for sportswear, loungewear and underwear.

 Bamboo is a regenerative and biodegradable material, meaning that resources quickly regrow and garments will decompose if they end up in landfills.

 A drawback of cotton is it uses a large amount of water during production — around 2,700 litres per t-shirt — wasting and depleting natural resources.
 However, bamboo uses far less water to produce, reducing the effect this sustainable fashion material has on the environment.